exis-io/exis-io.github.io/pages/appliance_api/Osxcontainer.md

 XCode.
 Check the Shared box in Product->Scheme->Manage Schemes.

 #### Parameters:
- -- imageName (string) â name of resulting container image -- projectName (string) â name of the project in XCode -- projectUrl (string) â URL for git repository, must start with http or https -- branch (string) â branch to checkout from repository, defaults to master [default: 'master'] -- scheme (string) â scheme to build, defaults to projectName [default: None]
+ - imageName (string) -- name of resulting container image
+ - projectName (string) -- name of the project in XCode
+ - projectUrl (string) -- URL for git repository, must start with http or https
+ - branch (string) -- branch to checkout from repository, defaults to master [default: 'master']
+ - scheme (string) -- scheme to build, defaults to projectName [default: None]

 **Return type:** dictionary